AuroraWhisperer/Taskify/README.md

 <h3>Taskify</h3>

 Taskify is a task management system for everyday use.
-It is designed to help users create an account, sign in, and access a protected dashboard for managing their work.
+It is designed to help users create an account, sign in, and access a dashboard for managing their work.

-This version also includes several security updates, including CSRF protection, rate limiting on authentication routes, stricter input validation, security headers, and centralized error handling.

 ## Project Goal